apache/xerces2-j/readme.txt

 Acknowledgements:
 These unit tests contain XSD 1.1 examples written by Roger L. Costello (costello@mitre.org), and have been included here with the permission from author.
 Roger's contribution of useful XSD 1.1 examples to this test suite is highly appreciated.
+Roger has been an active contributor to the XML Schema standards work.